 Registration and Process

-Depending on your area of interest, you may volunteer as an individual or under any of the partner organisations that are currently partnering with SPS to provide a more structured programme.
-By registering through these organisations, your needs and aspirations as a volunteer could be better served by closer volunteer-offender matching and mutual support among fellow volunteers.
+Depending on your area of interest, you may volunteer as an individual or under any of the Volunteer Welfare Organisations (VWOs) that are currently partnering with SPS to provide a more structured programme.
+By registering through these organisations, your needs and aspirations as a volunteer could be better served by closer volunteer-inmate matching and mutual support among fellow volunteers.

-All applications are subject to processing and once successful, you will be scheduled to attend Basic Prison Training (BPT) to prepare for your volunteering service in SPS.
+All applications is subject to processing and upon successful, you will be scheduled to attend two sessions of Basic Prison Training (BPT) before you can be granted entry to commence your volunteering service in SPS.
+It is compulsory for you to undergo the BPT as it provides you with skills and knowledge on delivering a purposeful service to the inmates.

 Developmental Volunteer Training